A tribute to my nephew, Filmmaker Ryley Beach.

-I spent the first couple of weeks of my pseudo-convalescence trying to get a Medical Absence Form filled out.
-I wanted to know the surgeon’s official opinion on whether I could continue to work, and if so, how.
-My place of employment wanted to know too.
+Spent the first couple of weeks of my pseudo-convalescence trying to get a Medical Absence Form filled out.
+Work needed to know the surgeon’s official opinion on whether I could continue to work, and if so, how.
+I was kind of interested to know myself.

 “You’d have to ask the IT department.”

-“What do you have an IT department for if you don’t have email?”
-I asked, though of course just because they don’t have email doesn’t mean they don’t have computers and other IT paraphernalia.
+“What do you have an IT department for without email?”
+I asked, though of course just because they didn’t have email didn’t mean they didn’t have computers and other IT paraphernalia.

-The woman I was talking to turned sullen, and it occurred to me that maybe I’d been rude.
-Which, apart from being uncalled for, probably wouldn’t help my cause any.
+The woman I was talking to turned sullen.
+I realized I’d been rude, which, apart from being uncalled for, probably wouldn’t help my cause.

 “How do I get you the form?”
 I asked.